 It is the action of strategically applying your brand personality to everything you do.

 It's about taking every opportunity to express who you are, what value you offer, and what makes you unique.
-Ultimately, when your company name is mentioned, you want to already have a definition of who you are filed away in the mind of the audience.
+Ultimately, when your company name is mentioned, you want to already have a definition of who you are filed away in the audience's mind.

 Once a person interacts with your company or hears about interactions others have had, they form an opinion of who you are and what you provide.
 Filing that information away in their mental filing cabinet for later use.
 That perception may be on target or way off base.
 Either way, to them, that is your brand – what you do for whom and at what expertise/quality level. <– this positioning in their mind ONLY happens if you stood out and were relevant to them in some way.